Is A Free Psychologist A Real Thing?

 There are endless approaches to understanding mental health in the self-help genre, and you can read everything from accounts that describe an individual's journey with mental illness to books about how to change thinking patterns and lifestyles.
-Therapy-based books written by actual psychologists are available too, and they can walk you through basic treatment plans without ever stepping into an office.
-Purchasing multiple texts is costly, but if you can rely on the local library, you do not have to spend a penny for help.
+Therapy-based books written by actual therapists are available too, and they can walk you through basic treatment plans without ever stepping into an office.
+However, purchasing multiple texts is costly, but if you can rely on the local library, you do not have to spend a penny for help.

 The internet has many websites that boast free counseling services.
-Some of these resources are more legitimate than others so be sure to perform careful research of the "counselors" or "psychologists'" qualifications before signing up.
+Some of these resources are more legitimate than others, so be sure to perform careful research of the "counselors" or "psychologists'" qualifications before signing up.
 If you are okay with receiving support from someone less qualified, there are numerous online support communities for mental health disorders that can provide friendship, resources, counseling, and encouragement to you.

 Mental Health Bloggers

-As you can see, there are many ways to get free mental health help, without having to hunt for someone who calls themselves a "free psychologist."
+As you can see, there are many ways to get free mental health help, without having to hunt for someone who calls themselves a "free therapist."
 Getting creative with what you can do is the first step towards feeling better.

 Things To Keep In Mind